actuallymentor/setup-script-LEMH-stack/README.md

+# DEPRECATED

+Use the new [PHP7 Setup Script](https://github.com/actuallymentor/Setup-Script-Nginx-Pagespeed-PHP7-Mariadb) instead.
+It is equally powerful and less error prone.

 # Setup script for LEMH stack

 I refer to this as my supermegaukulele server.
 It's the fastest setup I know of so far.